-The first price drops in years on the housing market
+The first price declines in years in the housing market

-After years of continuous growth, the Polish real estate market is experiencing its first significant price drop in a long time.
-This unexpected shift is prompting many investors and potential homebuyers to question the common belief that property values can only move in one direction – upwards.
+After years of continuous growth, the Polish real estate market is experiencing its first significant price decline in a long time.
+This unexpected change is leading many investors and potential homebuyers to question the common belief that property values can only move in one direction – up.

 Let's take a look at what's happening and what it could mean for the future.

-For years, Polish homebuyers and investors have acted in the belief that real estate prices will continue their upward trajectory indefinitely.
-This belief has driven massive investment in the housing market.
-However, the last quarter of 2024 brought a surprising development: real estate prices in major cities began to fall, and Warsaw saw an impressive drop of 6% in just three months.
+For years, Polish homebuyers and investors have been convinced that real estate prices will continue their upward trajectory indefinitely.
+This belief fueled massive investment in the housing market.
+However, the last quarter of 2024 brought a surprising development: real estate prices in large cities began to fall, and Warsaw recorded an impressive 6% decline in just three months.

-One of the most telling indicators of market change is the widening gap between asking prices and actual trade values.
+One of the most telling indicators of market change is the widening gap between asking prices and actual transaction values.
 Developers often list properties at inflated prices, but actual transactions take place at much lower rates.
-The secondary market shows an 11% difference between offer and sales prices, while the primary market shows a 6% difference – clear evidence of the market cooling.
+The secondary market shows an 11% difference between bid and sell prices, while the primary market shows a 6% difference – clear evidence of a cooling market.

 Imbalance between supply and demand

-The current market situation reflects a fundamental change in supply and demand dynamics:
+The current market situation reflects a fundamental change in the dynamics of supply and demand:

 - The number of available properties has increased by 55% since 2021